oagbohouto86/survival/README.md

 For each of the above distributions, we can estimate the parameters of these laws in the case of complete data or censored data (more frequent in real life) in order to estimate survival probabilities or survival functions.

-## Semi Parametric survival function
+# Semi Parametric survival function: Cox model

 The Cox model belongs to the class of semi-parametric models.
 It uses two approaches simultaneously: the non-parametric approach, i.e. it makes no a priori assumption about the distribution of survival times, and the approach of maximizing a partial likelihood function.
 The Cox model is widely used in practice for modeling survival times because it allows the estimation of the risks of event occurrence over time as a function of several explanatory factors.